Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 Manitoba doesn’t routinely test dead wild birds, but they do share any positive test data with PHAC throughout the season.

-West Nile virus: Data definitions and data notes
+West Nile virus: Data definitions and notes

 Human data definitions